bholmesdev/bholmesdev/src/blog/why-sveltejs-may-be-the-best-framework-for-new-web-devs.md

 ```
 I totally understand if some are turned off by abusing "export" like this, but it does at least follow the way beginners should conceptualize modules: we export what we should access outside of the component, and import what we want to show in our component.

-##I might be able to get past that strange-ness... but how about that build step?
+## What about the build process though?

-So another criticism about getting beginners started with frameworks is the need to use a package manager.
+Another criticism about getting beginners started with frameworks is the need to use a package manager.
 Which means... *gasp* using the terminal!

 Look, I get it, popping that thing open can be intimidating, with its monospace font and that spooky "cd" to jump directories.
 But to be fair, it's really not a huge hurdle when you only need a single command to get running.
 Additionally, the [integrated terminal within VS Code](https://code.visualstudio.com/docs/editor/integrated-terminal) makes it dead simple to get started with; it even plops you down in your current project directory!